 Bradley International Airport (Airport Code: BDL) in Hartford, Connecticut is the airport closest to VVM.
 Another option, Boston’s Logan Airport, typically offers cheaper airfares and a larger variety of carriers and flights than Bradley Airport.
 Logan is about 100 miles (2 hours driving distance) away from Springfield, and would probably require a car rental or taking a bus through Peter Pan Bus Company.
 Traffic in Boston is notoriously unpredictable, so please consider this if booking flights through Logan.

-Programming will remain as scheduled unless MEMA reports only essential-personel should be on roads.
+Programming will remain as scheduled unless MEMA reports only essential-personnel should be on roads.

-If this effects one day of the program, we'll need to adjust accordingly and creatively (we'll keep you posted).
+If this affects one day of the program, we'll need to adjust accordingly and creatively (we'll keep you posted).

-However, if we experience a very significant weather event disrupting the entire weekend, we have planned back-up dates for the third weekend of each month.
+However, if we experience a very significant weather event disrupting the entire weekend, we have planned backup dates.